mountaindust/Parasitoids/analytic/README.md

 data.
 Bayes_Run.py specifies priors, runs the model, and calls functions to connect the model results to data.
 It is also the file to run if you want to do MCMC sampling or inspect the results.
-Bayes_MAP.py is similar to Bayes_Run.py (in fact, most of it is just a direct copy - this due to limitations in the Python multiprocessing library), but runs pymc to find the maximum a posteriori estimate instead.
+Bayes_MAP.py is similar to Bayes_Run.py (in fact, much of it is just a direct copy), but runs pymc to find the maximum a posteriori estimate instead.
 Bayes_funcs.py does the job of projecting parasitoid emergence from population model results, as well as gathering the expected number of wasps at grid points and cardinal direction sample points.
 Bayes_Plot.py contains functions for plotting traces and posterior distributions from mcmc samples.

 All functionality is provided via interactive menus in Bayes_Run.py and Bayes_MAP.py, though Bayes_MAP can can also be run via command line arguments